-- > After a new well is drilled or otherwise modified. - > After a pump repair or replacement. - After the plumbing system has been newly installed, opened, drained, repaired or modified in any way.
-This could include repair of broken or leaking pipes, installation of a tee to a new faucet or hydrant, draining the system to prevent freezing during a trip, after a extended period of no use, or any other situation where air, dirt, or hands have touched the inside of the piping system pump or well.
-Failure to disinfect the piping after a repair is potentially exposing your family to pathogenic (disease-causing) organisms. - After you first notice signs of staining or odors from iron or sulfur bacteria.
-Iron and sulfur bacteria can be controlled with routine disinfection. - At least once a year as preventative maintenance even if no problems have been observed or no repairs to the well, pump, or distribution system have been made.
-Wells with iron and sulfur may require more frequent disinfection with higher chlorine levels to keep growths under control.
+- > After a new well is drilled or the well is otherwise modified. - > After a pump repair or replacement. - After the plumbing system has been newly installed, opened, drained, repaired or modified in any way.
+This could include repair of broken or leaking pipes, installation of a tee to a new faucet or hydrant, draining the system to prevent freezing during a trip, after an extended period of no use, or any other situation where air, dirt, or hands have touched the inside of the piping system.
+Failure to disinfect the piping after a repair is potentially exposing your family to pathogenic (disease-causing) organisms. - After the well is covered by floodwaters.
+Wells in flood-prone areas should have well seals (with watertight gaskets) and the vent extended above the highest known flood level to minimize the possibility of floodwater entering the well.
+Floodwaters can introduce bacteria and other pathogenic organisms into a well. - After you first notice signs of staining or odors from iron or sulfur bacteria.
+Iron and sulfur bacteria can be controlled with routine disinfection. - > At least once a year as preventive maintenance, even if no problems have been observed or no repairs to the well, pump, or distribution system have been made.
+Wells with iron and sulfur bacteria may require more frequent disinfection with higher chlorine levels to keep growths under control.